 Experiencing mental health concerns can impact your daily life or any life situations that need counselling.
-Although many individuals may try to manage these concerns independently, reaching out to a professional for research-based coping mechanisms can be beneficial.
+Although many individuals may try to manage these concerns independently, reaching out to mental health professionals for research-based coping mechanisms can be beneficial.
 When you do not have anyone to talk to about your daily stressors, your problems may seem insurmountable.

 If you start to feel overwhelmed, your mental health may impact every area of your life, including socialization, hygiene, work, school, or self-care.
-Seeing a professional mental health counselor may benefit you in learning healthy ways to handle these concerns.
-Additionally, people can see a mental health counselor for any reason.
+Seeing a professional mental health counselor or other health professionals may benefit you in learning healthy ways to handle these concerns.
+Additionally, people can see a mental health counselor for any reason and a mental health counselor works with a wide variety of patients.
 You do not need a diagnosis to reach out for support.

-Although some individuals might feel embarrassed or shameful about reaching out for help, getting clinical mental health counseling has the potential to make a difference, and you’re not alone.
+Although some individuals might feel embarrassed or shameful about reaching out for help, getting clinical mental health counseling has the potential to make a difference, improve your overall wellness, and show that you’re not alone.

 You Can Learn Problem-Solving Skills